find your perfect LLM program

-Tuition fees for LLM programs do vary significantly from university to university – and it is a well-know fact that studying postgraduate law in the USA is a costly business, in fact you can expect to pay up to $50,000 for a one-year full-time Master of Laws program.
+Tuition fees for LLM programs in America do vary significantly from university to university – and it is a well-know fact that studying postgraduate law in the USA is a costly business, in fact you can expect to pay up to $50,000 for a one-year full-time Master of Laws program.
 But bear in mind that this is a great investment in your future and there are some great funding opportunities and scholarships available to help you fund your LLM in the USA, so make sure you do your research.
 International students are not eligible for federal aid provided by the US government, however many universities in the US do provide their own aid schemes for international students – so do find out what’s on offer at your chosen law school.

 Other costs associated with being an LLM student in the USA